derekahn/ultimate-go/language/maps/README.md

+## Maps

+Maps provide a data structure that allow for the storage and management of key/value pair data.

+## Notes

+* Maps provide a way to store and retrieve key/value pairs.
+* The map key must be a value that can be used in an assignment statement.
+* Iterating over a map is always random.

 ### Exercise 1

 Declare and make a map of integer values with a string as the key.
 Populate the map with five values and iterate over the map to display the key/value pairs.